 Triglycerides are a type of fat found in your blood.
 High levels of triglycerides can cause inflammation in the pancreas and your artery walls to thicken – also known as arteriosclerosis.
 This increases your risk of heart disease, having a stroke, and a heart attack.

 Empty calories mean they contain little to no essential vitamins and minerals.
 Basically, this means sugar provides no nutritional value to your body.

 For example, let’s go back to the can of coke.
-Remember how it contains 39 grams of sugar?
+Remember how much sugar it contains?
+That’s right, a whole 39 grams.
 So when you drink a can of coke, do you feel full at all?
 Or even if you do, how long does it last?

 Probably not long at all.

 The recommended amount of sugar for men is 38 grams and 25 grams for women.